 The mission of the Foundation is to promote the visual, performing and literary arts and education in the arts through cultural exchanges.
 Guided by the Hellenic history and culture, the Foundation will promote artistic dialogue between the Greek, American and International communities of artists.

 Gloria’s background is in printmaking with a Master’s Degree from the Pratt Institute in New York.
 This is why the Foundation is so appealing.
 She knew what it was like to work in studios, and wanted to make it a place that would bring out the most of an artist’s creativity.
 She also wanted a variety of media so she added ceramics, painting and sculptor.
 In 2000, a traditional Greek kiln was built on the Foundation property, so that people could experience ceramics the way the Greeks had done it for centuries.

 The ceramics area is open raw space with a gorgeous view of the neighboring island, Alonnisos.
 There are two electric kilns, three wheels on site and as mentioned, a wood-burning kiln.
 The Foundation is affiliated with Nikos Rodios, who is a world renowned potter and is known for his patented firing technique that creates a beautiful onyx that he applies to his work modeled after ancient utilitarian pieces.

 The printmaking facilities overlook the Aegean Sea, with lots of windows so that the artists always see the light and the constantly changing colors of the water.
 The studio has state-of-the-art equipment so it can accommodate from the beginner to the most advanced.

 The Foundation has a Board of Directors which is made up of business people, artists and university professors from Florida, Chicago, New York and Washington, DC.
 It is affiliated with some of the top Universities including Arizona State University, George Mason University, Gulf Coast College, Marymount University, The School of the Art Institute of Chicago, The Corcoran School of Art + Design, Pratt Institute, The University of Florida and Michigan School of Art + Design.
-The Foundation has also worked with top workshop directors such as Georgia Deal, Linda Goodman, Mitch Lyons, Michael Miller, Dennis O’Neil and Suzy Birstein.
+The Foundation has also worked with top workshop directors such as Steve Cushner, Georgia Deal, Linda Goodman, Kathleen King, Mitch Lyons, Michael Miller, Dennis O’Neil and Suzy Birstein.